Spinone Italiano vs Spanish Water Dog: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Spinone Italiano and Spanish Water Dog based on their distinct physical builds and metabolic profiles.
 Spinone Italiano at Large (61-85 lbs) needs caloric intake calibrated to their moderate activity level, while Spanish Water Dog at Medium (31-49 lbs) requires nutrition matched to their high (60-90 minutes daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Spinone Italiano's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Spanish Water Dog may benefit from diets supporting Orthopedic Conditions.
+Spinone Italiano's tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Spanish Water Dog may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements